 With summer upon us, many people are heading outside to enjoy the beautiful weather.
-Whether you’re hiking, camping, or lying by the water, outdoor dangers may be lurking nearby.
+Whether you’re hiking, camping, or lying by the water, outdoor dangers, like a snake bite, may be lurking nearby.

 Although not extremely common in the United States, snakes pose a threat to those venturing outdoors when the weather heats up.
 These slithering critters are the cause of 7,000-8,000 hospital visits each year in the U.S. While this number may seem high, on average, only five to six of these cases typically leads to death.

 Types of Snakes in Pennsylvania